Finding the perfect home for our animals means also finding the perfect match for adopters.

 Let's be friends!

 Talk to our counselors about how to strategically introduce your new pet to pets already living in your home.
-If you are adopting a dog, we suggest that you bring any other dogs living in the home to the shelter for an on-site introduction as part of the process before making a final decision.
+If you are adopting a dog, we will ask you to set up another time to bring your dog in to meet the dog you are interested in adopting.

 What you need to bring with you to adopt: